September 13, 2023

 Cutting and Sealing

 With our film set and ready, it’s time to transform it into recognizable bags.
 But how do we go from a continuous roll of plastic film to individual bags?
 The answer lies in precision cutting and sealing.
+Before the bags are cut, the rolls of plastic film are often sent to a printing press.
+Here, logos, text, and graphics are printed onto the film using a process called flexography, which is fast and efficient for large-scale production.

 The film is fed into machines that cut it at regular intervals, determining the bag’s length.
 But a bag isn’t just about length; it needs a base.
 This is where sealing comes into play.
 The bottom of each cut section is sealed using heat.
 This heat fuses the plastic together, creating a strong bond that forms the bag’s base.
 It’s essential this seal is robust; it’s what gives the bag its carrying capacity.